 You may also like

-As children move through BRIT Kids they will learn a variety of dance skills, delivered by several different teachers.
-They will explore a variety of dance styles, from street dance to contemporary to jazz.
-At BRIT Kids Dance classes, we work on strength, flexibility and coordination through warm-ups and technical exercises.
-BRIT Kids urges its students to discover their choreography skills and express their individuality through dance.
-Dance offers students the opportunity to learn about posture, coordination and position in dance; lose inhibitions and gain confidence while developing greater balance, flexibility and strength, and gain an understanding of performance and technicality.
+As children move through BRIT Kids they will learn a variety of dance skills, delivered by several different teachers who are either current or ex professional dancers.
+All teachers cover a variety of dance styles, from street dance to contemporary and everything in between.
+In BRIT Kids Dance classes, we work on strength, flexibility and coordination through warm-ups and technical exercises.
+Dance offers students the opportunity to learn about posture, coordination and placement.
+Classes will encourage children to lose inhibitions and gain confidence while developing greater balance, flexibility, strength and musicality.
 These classes run all day between 9.30am and 3.30pm.

 In the younger classes children are introduced to a varied repertoire consisting of musical theatre, pop and jazz, so that they are able to develop their individual musical ears and learn to pick up new melodies quickly.
 There is focus on vocal expression, phrasing, breathing and dynamics to convey the right mood.
 As students progress, lessons explore a more varied collection, introducing them to key musical figures and songs.
 Harmonies are more detailed, with common singing technical terms used consistently in class.
 General vocal technique areas are covered to gain a broad understanding, with an emphasis on breathing and articulation.
 Classes with older students are encouraged to aim for a high standard of work, and to be more explorative in their listening outside of class.
 Attention is given to finer details to help achieve a more precise result with focus on phrasing, rhythmic awareness and microphone technique.
 These classes run all day between 9.30am and 3.30pm.